getodk/docs/docs/web-forms-intro.rst

 .. warning::

   Different browsers manage location permissions differently.
 Some may not prompt for the permission and may require users to go to their settings to grant location access.
+In Safari on iOS, a denied location permission stays in effect for the open page even after it is changed in Settings.
+The user must reload the page for the new permission to take effect.

   If a user denies location permissions to a form, that permission will apply for all forms on that server and a user may need to go to browser settings to grant the permission.